Photo of FLEXHab

 The galley serves as the crew's leisure area, equipped with Alcantara Vegan Suede benches, a stowable dining table, cabinets for storage, and a well-equipped kitchen.
 A cupola with hidden TVs simulates the lunar landscape through animations.
 The galley converts into a workout area with stored workout machines.
 Two air-conditioning units controls the habitat climate control, both controllable with an individual IR remote.

-Render of FLEXHab galley
+Image of FLEXHab interior

 air & watertight airlock